caglarkucuk/EcohydroMetrics_Africa/README.md

 This repository provides the scripts to apply the algorithms explained in the manuscript:

-Küçük Ç., Koirala S., Carvalhais N., Miralles D.G., Reichstein M., and Jung M. (2020) Ecohydrological metrics of vegetation over Africa derived from geostationary satellite retrievals.
+Küçük Ç., Koirala S., Carvalhais N., Miralles D.G., Reichstein M., and Jung M. (2020) Characterising the response of vegetation cover to water limitation in Africa using geostationary satellites.
 Earth System Science Data Discussions

-NEED TO DOUBLE CHECK THE TITLE OF THE PAPER AND OTHER INFORMATION LIKE THE EQUATION NUMBER!!!!

 # Developer
 The scripts were written by [Çağlar Küçük](https://www.bgc-jena.mpg.de/bgi/index.php/People/CaglarKucuk)